 Customer success is the approach that uses customer-centricity to lead them on an effortless customer journey and help them achieve their desired goals.

 Companies must create a positive experience for the customer throughout their journey to deliver higher value and keep every member of the organization on board.
-A company’s success is not just dependent on how much sales revenue they generate, but how many customers are retained every year.
+A company's success depends on how much sales revenue they generate and how many customers are retained every year.